ImShyMike/dragonfly/README.md

 # dragonfly

-A tiny 3.5" FPV drone for [highway](https://highway.hackclub.com) with a fully custom frame.
+A tiny 3.5" FPV drone for [highway](https://highway.hackclub.com) with a fully custom frame, corners, softmounts and ELRS receiver.

 I've seen many FPV videos and always thought that it was really cool.
 Only issue is that I only own a small toy drone without a camera.